Consignment sales event franchise offers low investment and a potentially high return

 In a need-based market with a built-in demographic of millions, there is bound to be significant competition.
 However, we offer something other children’s consignment sales franchise systems don’t, and it’s what our customers value most—child safety.

 Kami Snowbarger, Director of Product Communications and Safety & Recall Specialist with Just Between Friends, is well known in the safety industry and has a great working relationship with the National Consumer Product Safety Commission and other national safety organizations.
-She is regarded as an expert in the secondhand safety realm and is featured locally and nationally for that expertise.
+She is regarded as an expert in the secondhand safety realm and is featured locally, nationally and internationally for that expertise.